-Anticipated forward trend for CAPEX (+/- % change)
+Anticipated forward trend for CAPEX (+/- % change) 0

-Water-related OPEX (+/- % change)
+Water-related OPEX (+/- % change) -52.9

-Anticipated forward trend for OPEX (+/- % change)
+Anticipated forward trend for OPEX (+/- % change) 0

-We report water-related CAPEX and OPEX for the US and India because within the markets with Coca-Cola Company owned operating facilities these are two priority markets for water risk mitigation.
-Overall our CAPEX in these priority markets increased 126.3% compared to the previous year mainly due to the construction of a major water quality unit in the US and several large investments in India in surface water tanks and check dams.
-OPEX has remained steady with a slight decrease of 0.7% compared to the previous year because while we closed several projects in the US in 2019, it was offset by 19 new water-related projects coming online in India.
-Water-related expenditure for CAPEX in 2019 was for water quality and waste water treatment systems, a chiller-condenser, surface water tanks and check dams.
-Water-related expenditure for OPEX in 2019 was for the ongoing maintenance of these new systems and continued operations of similar projects constructed in previous years.
+We report water-related CAPEX and OPEX for the US and India because within the markets with The Coca-Cola Company owned operating facilities these are two priority markets for water risk mitigation.
+Overall, our CAPEX in these two priority markets increased 32.9% compared to the previous year mainly due to the construction of a new ozone treatment, storage tank and Reverse Osmosis system in our facility in Portland, US.
+OPEX decreased by 52.9% compared to the previous year, mainly because we closed several major watershed restoration projects in the US in 2019.
+Water-related CAPEX in 2020 was for surface water tanks, check dams, a rainwater harvesting system and completion of a waste-water treatment system.
+Water-related OPEX in 2020 was for ongoing maintenance of these news systems and continued operation of similar projects constructed in previous years.